nevwalkalone/Sorting-and-Priority-Queue/README.md

 It is important to note that the solution of the Greedy algorithm is not always optimal.
 In this part a 2nd algorithm, called **Greedy-Decreasing**, is implemented.

 This algorithm is implemented by arranging the folders in descending order and then applying the Greedy algorithm.
-Mergesort was used as as sorting method, found in [Sort.java](src/Sort.java).
+Mergesort was used as as sorting method, found in `Sort.java`.

 ### <ins> Part D</ins>

-In this part a little experimental evaluation is done to determine which algorithm is best in practice.
-[RandomInput.java](src/RandomInput.java) is used to randomly generate input data for at least 3 different values of the number of folders.
-[AlgorithmComp.java](src/AlgorithmComp.java) compares the two algorithms based on this input data.
+In this part a little experimental evaluation is done to determine which algorithm is best in practice. `RandomInput.java` is used to randomly generate input data for at least 3 different values of the number of folders. `AlgorithmComp.java` compares the two algorithms based on this input data.

 For more, check [Useful Reads](#Useful-Reads).

 ### <ins> Part E</ins>

-A [Report](assignment-report/project2-report.pdf) was also prepared, in order to explain how each of the Parts A-D was completed.
+A **Project Report** was also prepared, in order to explain how each of the Parts A-D was completed.

 ## Usage